-Under SCRA, Active Duty Service members, and Reservists are protected under the law.
-Coverage under SCRA (for all) begins on the first day of Active Duty, which means when the person leaves home for basic or occupational training.
+Under SCRA, active-duty Service members, reservists, and members of the National Guard (when on active service) are protected under the law.
+Coverage under SCRA (for all) begins on the first day of active duty, which means when the person leaves home for basic or occupational training.